 Wandering Support ProgramsDementia caregivers are often concerned about their loved ones wandering.
 Getting lost on foot is worrisome enough, but if a senior is driving with dementia, the consequences can be very serious.
 There are many ways to combat this.
 One way is through a Silver Alert program, which is a public notification system that broadcasts information about missing persons with Alzheimer’s disease, dementia, and other mental disabilities to expedite their location and return.
 These programs vary by state.
 Some require preemptive registration of vulnerable seniors, while others simply require a person to contact their local law enforcement agency in the event a cognitively impaired driver goes missing.

 Another wandering program is Project Lifesaver.
 This nationwide program requires advance registration and is offered by many public safety agencies, such as police departments, fire departments and search and rescue organizations.
 These agencies provide a small transmitter for wanderers to wear.
 The watch-like device transmits a unique signal that can assist trained law enforcement officials and emergency responders in locating a missing person.
 Costs vary for enrollment in this program, so locate a participating agency in your area and contact them for additional details.

-I have used many of these services to assist me in my role as a caregiver and hope that this list is useful to you and your family as well.
+I have used many of these services to assist me in my role as a caregiver and hope that you and your loved ones find these resources helpful as well.